Cognizaunce/OS_LAB_2/README.md

 clr: clears all contents on the command line screen

-dir directory: lists the content in te directory specified
+dir directory: lists the content in the directory specified

 environ: lists all environment strings in the current directory